Dordogne, Albi & Carcassonne

 Far removed from the noise and pace of modern life, on this fascinating tour you can completely immerse yourself in deepest France.
 Here is a hauntingly beautiful, undulating rural landscape covered with a verdant carpet of dense oak, walnut and chestnut forests slashed by deep, twisting gorges lined by craggy cliffs filled with sparklingly pure, trout-filled rivers.
 It’s bisected by dry-stone walls, studded with isolated farm houses and wonderfully medieval, honey-coloured stone villages which spring into vibrant life on market days just as they have always done.
 Unchanged for centuries and blessed with a wonderfully benign climate, its magnificence will take your breath away.

-- Travel by traditional boat through the river Dordogne valley
+- Travel by traditional flat-bottomed boat through the river Dordogne valley

-- Visits to some of France’s most attractive medieval villages: Domme, Rocamadour and Roque-Gageac
+- Visits to some of France’s most attractive medieval villages: Domme, Rocamadour and La Roque-Gageac

-- Stroll around the typically formal gardens at Marqueyssac with their amazing panoramic views over five castles and the twisting river below
+- Stroll around the typically formal gardens of Marqueyssac with their amazing panoramic views over five castles and the twisting river below with entrance fees included

 - See Cahors’ fine examples of medieval military architecture